Irene Dayo

 Day three highlights our trip to Gardens by the Bay Singapore, the Facebook 2015 Year in Review Top 20 Most Checked in Places in the World.
 We booked it through Klook where the rate is much cheaper than buying it over the counter.

 We got used to our bus detours, being a little lost and glad that we still make it before the attraction opens.
 Our first stop is of course, the Marina Bay Sands Hotel, famous for its amazing structure.
 To describe, it seemed made of three hotel buildings with a cruise above of them three.
-I more learned about it after I watched the Crazy Rich Asian.
+I more learned about it after I watched the Crazy Rich Asian hit movie.
 How it looked so much amazing when you see it personally.

 Apparently, I was the photographer of the group that morning that I forgot I do not have photo with it but anyways.